meteor-useraccounts/meteor/packages/identity/API.md

 Pass the outcome of an identity creation or authentication attempt to the `Identity.onAttemptCompletion` callbacks.
 If `result` is not `undefined`, it must contain at least an `identity` property whose value is the identity that was created or authenticated.
-If it does not contain `clientState`, `identity.serviceName`, and/or `methodName` properties, those  will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.
+If it does not contain  `identity.serviceName` and/or `methodName` properties, those  will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.

 ## Server-side API for identity service developers

 ### `Identity.sign(identity)`

 Modify `identity` such that `Identity.verify` can detect tampering.

-### `Identity.isClientStateValid(clientState)`

-Returns `false` if any `func` registered with `Identity.validateClientState(func)` returns a falsey value.
-Otherwise, returns `true`.
-An identity service should use this function to check the validity of client state before storing it on the server or passing it to another client (e.g. in an email).
-See `Identity.validateClientState` for more info.

 ## Server-side API for policy enforcement